WHERE IS A JEWISH BLESSING LOCATED?

 NOW THAT YOU HAVE ANSWERED ALL THESE FAQ’S DO YOU HAVE A FINAL MESSAGE TO ME?

 Once the time comes, please never forget that this child would not have been born had it not been for your hope and your passion to make this happen (and, of course, if not for those powers that exist way out of our reach).
 I wish you all the very best on your journey.
 Please know that I am here to support and to guide you in any way that you need.
 May you be blessed in every way you have hoped and prayed for.
-Most of all, I thank you for the honor of allowing me to help.
+Most of all, Lynn and I thank you for the honor of allowing us to help.